 In some patients with infrequent or intermittent AF, a 'pill in the pocket' approach may be used so that patients can simply take a single dose of the drug when episodes occur.
 However, this approach is reserved for a select group of patients.
-The NICE guidelines recommend a 'pill in the pocket' strategy can be considered for those who: i) have no history of cardiac or coronary disease, ii) have a history of infrequent symptomatic episodes of AF, iii) have a systolic blood pressure > 100 mmHg and a resting heart rate above 70 beats per minute, and iv) are able to understand how and when to take the medication.
-You must consult your healthcare professional to discuss whether you may be suitable for this treatment option.
+The FDA recommends a 'pill in the pocket' strategy can be considered for those who: i) have no history of cardiac or coronary disease, ii) have a history of infrequent symptomatic episodes of AF, iii) have a systolic blood pressure > 100 mmHg and a resting heart rate above 70 beats per minute, and iv) are able to understand how and when to take the medication.
+You must consult your physician to discuss whether you may be suitable for this treatment option.
 Also, using the drug this way will not prevent attacks and the inconvenience caused by them.
 In addition, it will not affect the natural history of AF which is of more frequent, longer-lasting attacks leading to persistent AF.
-Please see AF Association's Pill in the pocket factsheet for more information.